MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 ### Provisioning Steps

-1. In the system’s UEFI menu, disable Secure Boot and clear the Secure Boot keys, if applicable.
+1. In the system's UEFI menu, disable Secure Boot and clear the Secure Boot keys, if applicable.
 This will allow the provisioning tool to set the test keys to trust the Secure Boot policy file and re-enable Secure Boot.

 2. Download the correct Secure Boot policy .p7b file, depending on the system architecture, as well as the accompanying provisioning tool, *EnableUefiSbTest.exe*, from the WDK.
 For the location of the provisioning tool, see [Prerequisites](#prerequisites).

-3. Run the following command in an elevated instance of PowerShell or Terminal and validate that the PK, KEK, db, dbx and OemId values are empty (“Not Found”):
+3. Run the following command in an elevated instance of PowerShell or Terminal and validate that the PK, KEK, db, dbx and OemId values are empty ("Not Found"):

     ```PowerShell
     EnableUefiSbTest.exe /dump
     ```

     If Secure Boot is disabled and the keys have been successfully cleared, the following output is expected:

     ```PowerShell
     EnableUefiSbTest.exe /dump